amirrajan/survivingtheappstore/manuscript/developer-logs.md

 #Postmortem

 For a deep dive on how to present your game in the App Store read the
-chapter: Tips for Creating a Compelling App Page in the App Store
+chapter: Tips for Creating an App Page in the App Store

 #Jan 5, 2014: Changes in Routine